Discovery Adult Education

 Frederick Christian Bauerschmidt is Professor of Theology at Loyola University Maryland and a deacon of the Archdiocese of Baltimore.
 He has a master’s degree from Yale Divinity School and a doctorate from the Graduate Program in Religion at Duke University.
 His research has focused on both medieval and modern theology, particularly questions of the interactions between theology and culture.
 He has published more than 50 journal articles and book chapters, as well as several books, most recently No Lasting City: Essay on Theology, Politics, and Culture (Word on Fire Academic, 2023) and Thinking Through Aquinas: Essays on God, Humanity, and Christ (Word on Fire Academic, 2024).
 His book The Love That is God: An Invitation to Christian Faith (Eerdmans, 2020) won the 2023 Michael Ramsey Prize in Theological Writing, awarded by the Archbishop of Canterbury.

-December 22: Join a community roundtable discussion on how love leads us to action.
+December 22: A community roundtable discussion on how love leads us to action.

 September 29–October 20: Welcoming the Stranger: Asylum, Migration, and Jesus as Refugee